EmployTest Logo

 Reference Check: Your Trusted Hiring Sidekick

-How Do You Do Reference Check?
+How Do You Do a Reference Check?

 To conduct an effective reference check, first, obtain professional references from top candidates.
-Contact former managers or colleagues and ask specific questions evaluating skills, strengths, weaknesses, and overall fit for the role.
+Contact former managers or colleagues and ask specific reference questions evaluating skills, strengths, weaknesses, and overall fit for the role.
 Listen carefully, probe further, and verify details like employment dates.

 An interview and resume can only tell you so much about a candidate.
 Statistics say 55% of Americans have lied on their resume at least once.
 It’s a gamble to hire someone you aren’t entirely sure can fulfill the responsibilities you’re asking of them.

 Hiring employees is expensive enough.
 The last thing you want is to realize that your candidates aren’t as competent as they said they were.
 What tools can you use to help prevent these hiring problems?
 One option is reference checks.

 In the past, reference checks were always the norm.
 But recently, more HR professionals have started skipping it, as it can be time-consuming and some references can be unresponsive.